francescotorre/deliverynote2xml/README.md

 ## How to Fill In a Delivery Note Template

-There are fields in the template.
+There are frames in the template.

-Each field contains a specific piece of information (e.g. company name, item code, item description, quantity, ecc.).
+Each frame contains a specific piece of information (e.g. company name, item code, item description, quantity, ecc.).

 Here are some important points:

-1. Fields in the upper left-hand corner of the document hold data about the seller (You).
+1. frames in the upper left-hand corner of the document hold data about the seller (You).

-2. Fields in the SHIP TO and SOLD TO sections hold data about the buyer (that is: your customer).
+2. frames in the SHIP TO and SOLD TO sections hold data about the buyer (that is: your customer).

     **Note: DeliveryNote2XML looks in the customer data file for discounts to be applied to each customer.**
     This means the customer id in each delivery note must be found in the customer data file, otherwise a warning will be issued.

     You can change this file location by clicking on the **Change** button in the UI

-3. Just below the SHIP TO and SOLD TO sections, you can find fields for:
+3. Just below the SHIP TO and SOLD TO sections, you can find frames for:

     \- Order date